-&lt;sup>69 See letter from Georg Merkl.
+n69 See letter from Georg Merkl.

-&lt;sup>70 See letter from VOICES.
+n70 See letter from VOICES.

-good policy and consistent with existing case law from related areas, we agree with the concerns expressed by some commenters that our proposed rule might have the unintended result of deterring high-quality submissions as a threshold matter based on an overly-broad construction of the concept of voluntariness.
+After considering the comments, we have decided to adopt the rule with certain modifications.
+Although we continue to believe that a requirement that the whistleblower come forward before being contacted by government investigators is both good policy and consistent with existing case law from related areas, n71 we agree with the concerns expressed by some commenters that our proposed rule might have the unintended result of deterring high-quality submissions as a threshold matter based on an overly-broad construction of the concept of voluntariness.
 In response to this concern, we have made several changes to the final rule.